Is a market melt-up coming? Yep.

 This was easy to see for one simple reason and signal: The Fed.

-Namely, Powell was raising rates and tightening his balance sheet.
+Namely, Powell was nervously, yet wisely, raising rates and tightening his balance sheet in order to give the Fed more ammunition for the next market downturn.

-Heck, he even forewarned the markets of this in late 2017.
-His “forward guidance” meant more bonds were dumping into the 2018 market, which meant three things: Bond prices were falling; bond yields were rising; and hence interest rates would go up with bond yields.
+Heck, he even forewarned the markets of this “tightening” in late 2017.
+His “forward guidance” meant more bonds were dumping into the 2018 market, which meant three things: Bond prices would fall; bond yields would rise; and hence interest rates would go up with bond yields.

-The rest was simple.
+The rest was simple, but Powell didn’t see it–we did.
 In a market driven by historically unprecedented debt levels, those rising rates were like shark fins to a surfer: bad news.

-Hence, the market promptly got eaten alive in Q4 of 2018.
+Hence, the market promptly got eaten alive in Q4 of 2018 and early 2019.
 The bear (rather than a shark) had roared.
 We knew it would begin in October, as the was the month the Fed promised to sell the most bonds at once—hence the fatal yield (and rate) spike.

 But then something bullish happened…